zangi254/crypto-portfolio-management/README.md

 This web tool for synthesizing and visualizing realtime cryptocurrency trends

 ## Project structure
-- **Project folder structure**: Reflects the logical components of your project, including the frontend, the backend, the tests, the assets.
+- **Project folder structure**: Reflects the logical components of the project, including the frontend, the backend, the tests, the assets.

   ```
   crypto-tracker/